MrDesjardins/stockgame/README.md

 - [x] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)
 - [x] Obfuscate the Stock to avoid people cheating (remove stock name and date on the initial load)
 - [x] Update to PostgreSQL to avoid DuckDB 1 connection limitation
+- [x] Animations are quick and should be configurable using the FPS mechanism.
+E.g. saying this should take 3 seconds to animate and we know we have a TARGET_FPS of 30 so it should take  90 frames to render the whole animation.